csarevalo/csarevalo/README.md

 ### 🤷‍♂ What I've Been Up To?
 - 🌱 I exercised some data analysis muscles by taking on a Case Study (courtesy of Coursera) as a capstone project for my Google Data Analytics course.
 Check it out at [My Case Studies](https://csarevalo.github.io/Case-Studies/).
 FYI, it's an in-depth review of my data analysis process so consider just checking out the summary or tableau dashboard if you are short on time.
 Short Overview: I deep dive into how cyclists behavior in a bikeshare program can differ and develop business decisions to convert customers into members, racking in more profit.
 - 💞️ I’m currently working on building a web portfolio to showcase my projects well, ...
 I'll post the link here when I'm done
 - 📫 How to reach me?
-You can reach me through my email (csarevalo1@gmail.com) and through my mobile number (+1-323-215-9581).
+You can reach me through my email (csarevalo@duck.com).